Joncom/impact-box2d-sugar/README.md

     }
 });
 ```

-TODO: Document new added properties such as `Entity.isBullet`.

 TODO: Inform the user when no b2World was created do to no collision map, or fail gracefully.